Entropy Functions on Two-Dimensional Faces of Polymatroidal Region of Degree Four: Part I: Problem Formulation and More: Abstract

 \section{Abstract}

-In this paper, we characterize entropy functions on the $2$-dimensional faces of the polymatroidal region $\Gamma_4$.
-We enumerate all $59$ types of $2$-dimensional faces of $\Gamma_4$ and fully characterized entropy functions on $27$ types of them, among which $4$ types are non-trivial.
+Characterization of entropy functions is of fundamental importance in information theory.
+By imposing constraints on their Shannon outer bound, i.e., the polymatroidal region, one obtains the faces of the region and entropy functions on them with special structures.
+In this series of two papers, we characterize entropy functions on the $2$-dimensional faces of the polymatroidal region of degree $4$.
+In Part I, we formulate the problem, enumerate all $59$ types of $2$-dimensional faces of the region by an algorithm, and fully characterize entropy functions on $49$ types of them.
+The entropy functions on the remaining $10$ types of faces will be characterized in Part II, among which $8$ types are fully characterized, and $2$ types are partially characterized.